lapinek/platform-scripting/README.md

 > At the time of writing, Skaffold's File Sync did not work for files under deep directory structures copied into the staging area, which what `config.sh init` does, at least in some environments.
 Hence, it may be more reliable to edit files directly in the staging area or copy them there explicitly—that is, not as part of a directory tree—in order for the File Sync functionality to detect and pick up the changes.

 When you are ready to rebuild and redeploy your platform instance, you can `Ctrl^C` and restart it in your terminal.
 If your process does not produce output in the terminal for some reason, run `skaffold delete` to stop the deployment and  cleanup the deployed artifacts and then `skaffold dev . . .` with the options to start the platform again.
+Please see [Shutting Down Your Deployment](https://backstage.forgerock.com/docs/forgeops/6.5/devops-guide-minikube/#chap-devops-shutdown) in the DevOps Developer's Guide for complete instructions on how to stop your deployment.

 You can also use the [Skaffold API](https://skaffold.dev/docs/design/api/) to control your deployment when it is running.
 For example, to rebuild and redeploy your sample, you could run (in a separate instance of the terminal):